Fiona Kendall, Mission Co-worker

 How would you describe the mission of our partner in Italy?

 The Mediterranean Hope (MH) program for refugees and migrants was created in early 2014 in response to the surge in numbers seeking to reach Europe by undertaking dangerous crossings in the Mediterranean Sea.
 Since installing the “Observatory on Migration” on Lampedusa, a tiny transit island off the coast of Africa, the program has grown considerably in scope and scale.
 In addition to ongoing work on Lampedusa, MH now manages two reception centres for migrants on Sicily.
-The Casa delle Culture in Scicli houses forty of the most vulnerable migrants, whilst the Casa dei Mirti in Palermo, houses fifteen young men, who came to Europe as unaccompanied minors.
+The Casa delle Culture in Scicli houses forty of the most vulnerable migrants, whilst the Casa dei Mirti in Palermo houses fifteen young men, who came to Europe as unaccompanied minors.
 From Rome, MH co-ordinates the ecumenical humanitarian corridors project.
 This pioneering initiative brings migrants safely and legally into Europe.
 Support for participants does not end with their arrival: sustained help is offered over a period of up to two years, the focus being on meaningful integration into local communities.
-The original corrider from Lebanon to Italy has spawned legacy corridors to France, Belgium and Andorra, and from Ethiopia and MH is currently lobbying for a new corridor from Libya.
+The original corrider from Lebanon to Italy has spawned legacy corridors to France, Belgium, and Andorra, and from Ethiopia and MH is currently lobbying for a new corridor from Libya.
 Within the last year, MH has provided concrete support to search and rescue (SAR) missions in the Mediterranean Sea, working in collaboration with Proactiva Open Arms and Pilotes Volontaires.
 MH continues to tailor its response to meet current needs, always using the Gospel to test whether it is appropriate to pursue a particular project.

 How do you fit into their mission?

 I have been seconded to work in the Mediterranean Hope project as their European and Legal Affairs Advisor.
 This is essentially an advocacy role in which I represent the organization and lobby for constructive approaches to migration.
 This requires me to keep abreast of European migration policy, to network with other organizations and policy-makers in this field, to draft papers and to deliver presentations at conferences and meetings within Italy and beyond.
 I am also involved in working with our press office to counter the anti-migration rhetoric which is so prevalent in society today.
-To that end I am tweeting, blogging and providing content for media, as well as information for congregations in Scotland.

 What led you to engage in this calling?